How to Create a Midday Reset Routine When You're Feeling Overwhelmed

 “What am I feeling right now?”

-💡 Tip: Keep a small notebook or voice memo on your phone labeled “Midday Check-In.”
-Just one sentence: “I feel ______ because ______.”
-Over time, you’ll start to see patterns—and gain insight into what truly drains you.
+💡 Tip: Keep a small notebook or a dedicated voice memo on your phone labeled “Midday Check-In.”
+Write just one sentence: “I feel ______ because ______.”
+Over time, you will start to see patterns.
+You might realize that you always feel overwhelmed on Tuesdays after a specific meeting, which allows you to gain insight into what truly drains you and adjust your schedule accordingly.

 Step 2: Move Your Body (3–5 minutes)

-- Shake it out: Literally shake your hands, arms, legs—like a dog drying off after a bath.
-It releases tension and resets your physiology.
+- Shake it out: Literally shake your hands, arms, and legs, similar to how a dog dries off after a bath.
+This is a somatic release technique that helps discharge excess adrenaline and resets your physiology.

-- Walk mindfully: Step outside (even to your balcony or backyard) and walk slowly for 2 minutes, feeling your feet touch the ground.
-Notice the air, the light, the sounds.
+- Walk mindfully: Step outside to your balcony or backyard and walk slowly for two minutes.
+Instead of thinking about your emails, feel the physical sensation of your feet touching the ground.
+Notice the temperature of the air, the quality of the light, and the ambient sounds around you.

 Step 3: Engage Your Senses (3 minutes)

-- 4 things you can touch (e.g., your shirt, the chair, your feet on the floor)
+- 4 things you can touch.
+Notice the texture of your shirt, the hardness of the chair, the coolness of the desk, or the feeling of your feet on the floor.

-- 3 things you can hear (e.g., distant traffic, a clock ticking, your breath)
+- 3 things you can hear.
+Listen for distant traffic, the hum of a computer fan, a clock ticking, or the sound of your own breath.

-- 1 thing you can taste (e.g., sip water, mint, a piece of dark chocolate)
+- 1 thing you can taste.
+Take a slow sip of water, enjoy a mint, or eat a small piece of dark chocolate, focusing entirely on the flavor profile.

-This simple practice pulls you out of rumination and into the present moment—the only place where peace lives.
+This simple practice pulls you out of the mental loop and drops you back into the present moment, which is the only place where peace and clarity actually live.

 Step 4: Set a Micro-Intention (2 minutes)